Imperial Stormtrooper Marksmanship Academy

 - Goofing on this trope, the Star Wars First-Person Shooter games often feature the Stormtroopers' blaster rifle as the least accurate weapon in the game.
 Some Lampshade Hanging in Jedi Knight II: Jedi Outcast: troopers can be overheard talking about how difficult it is to see out of their helmets, how badly designed their rifles are to control recoil, etc. "I'd like to see you come down here and try to hit something while you're wearing this damn helmet so I can sit in an air conditioned office and tell you how stupid you are!"

-- In Star Wars Battlefront 2, the medal for horrific inaccuracy has to go to the A.I.
+- In Star Wars: Battlefront 2, the medal for horrific inaccuracy has to go to the A.I.
 Sand People on Mos Eisley in Hunt mode.
 If the Sand People had a modicum of intellect and some power of aiming, their sniper rifles would give them a tremendous advantage over the Jawas' lightning guns, but as-is it is nearly impossible to win that map single player as the Sand People, because the A.I. is so horrible.
 Justified in universe, however.
-The Sand People echew technology aside from what they can scavenge and use against invaders.
-That means they're using guns that have probably spent too long in the sand, baking in the Tattooine suns, and wern't trained to fight with firearms past "point and shoot."
+The Sand People eschew technology aside from what they can scavenge and use against invaders.
+That means they're using guns that have probably spent too long in the sand, baking in the Tattooine suns, and weren't trained to fight with firearms past "point and shoot."

 - Most AI players on your team cannot shoot, making this an almost literal case if you play as the Empire, either in campaign or in a different game mode.

 - Averted with Star Wars: The Old Republic where the Imperials are more than capable of gunning down Republic characters.